NVIDIA-AI-IOT/deepstream_reference_apps/deepstream-tracker-3d/README.md

 ## Introduction
 This sample application demonstrates the single-view 3D tracking with DeepStream SDK.
 Given the [camera matrix and human model](configs/camInfo.yml) of a static camera, this application estimates and keeps tracking of object states in the 3D physical world.
 It can recover the complete bounding box, foot location and body convex hulls precisely from partial occlusions.
 For algorithm and setup details, please refer to [DeepStream Single View 3D Tracking Documentation](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvtracker.html#single-view-3d-tracking-alpha).

+The currnet SV3DT configuration in this sample uses an 2D pose estimator, which estimates human key-points on the 2D image plane.
+The SV3DT algorithm uses height and waist key-points as anchor to precisely estimate each person's 3D human height.
+If setting `poseEstimatorType: 0` in `configs/config_tracker_NvDCF_accuracy_3D.yml`, pose estimator will be disabled, and the algorithm uses 2D detection bounding boxes and a human model with fixed height.
+It estimates the 3D location by matching the head with 2D bounding box's top edge.

 ## Prerequisites
 This sample application can be run on both x86 and Jetson platforms inside DeepStream container.
 Check [here](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_docker_containers.html#prerequisites) for DeepStream container setup.
 1. Download the latest DeepStream container image from NGC (e.g., DS 8.0 in the example below)